-- 27. (1) A bid evaluation committee must - - (a) evaluate bids in accordance with - - (i) the specifications for a specific procurement; and - (ii) the points system as must be set out in the supply chain management policy of the municipality in terms of paragraph 27(2)(f) and as prescribed in terms of the Preferential Procurement Policy Framework Act; - (b) evaluate each bidder's ability to execute the contract; - (c) check-in respect of the recommended bidder whether municipal rates and taxed and municipal service charges are not in arrears. - (d) check that all minimum requirements are met. - (e) evaluate and verify functionality criteria, and supporting information, and allocate functionality points to the bidder - (f) check that the tender and bid documentation complies with the EMLM SCM Policy - (g) check that the bidder is not a related party (involvement of participants working for organs of state) (MBD4) - (h) recalculate pricing and ensure that the project is implementable on the prices quoted as well as being market-related / value-for-money - (i) submit to the adjudication committee an evaluation report with recommendations regarding the award of bid or any other related matter. - (2) The bid evaluation committee must as far as possible be composed of - (a) Officials (technical experts) from departments requiring the goods or services; - (b) at least one supply chain management practitioner of the municipality.
+- 27. (1) A bid evaluation committee must - (a) Evaluate bids by - - (i) the specifications for a specific procurement; and - (ii) the points system as must be set out in the supply chain management policy of the municipality in terms of paragraph 27(2)(f) and as prescribed in terms of the Preferential Procurement Policy Framework Act; - (b) Evaluate each bidder's ability to execute the contract. - (c) Check in respect of the recommended bidder whether municipal rates and taxes and municipal service charges are not in arrears. - (d) Check that all minimum requirements are met. - (e) Evaluate and verify functionality criteria, supporting information, and allocate functionality points to the bidder

+- (f) Check that the tender and bid documentation complies with the EMLM SCM Policy - (g) Check that the bidder is not a related party (involvement of participants working for organs of state) (MBD4) - (h) recalculate pricing and ensure that the project is implementable on the prices quoted, as well as being market-related / value-for-money - (i) Submit to the adjudication committee an evaluation report with recommendations regarding the award of a bid or any other related matter. - (2) The bid evaluation committee must, as far as possible, be composed of - (a) Officials (technical experts) from departments requiring the goods or services; - (b) at least one supply chain management practitioner of the municipality.

-Subject to the subsection (2):
+Subject to subsection (2):

-- The composition of the bid evaluation committee may change to accommodate different scenarios; - (ii) members from the bid specification committee may also form part of the bid evaluation committee; and - (iii) a member (preferably the Chairperson) from the bid evaluation committee shall present reports to the bid adjudication committee; - (c) Project managers are appointed as variable BEC members only for the purpose of evaluating their specific projects;
+- (i) The composition of the bid evaluation committee may change to accommodate different scenarios; - (ii) members from the bid specification committee may also form part of the bid evaluation committee; and - (iii) a member (preferably the Chairperson) from the bid evaluation committee shall present reports to the bid adjudication committee; - (c) Project managers are appointed as variable BEC members only to evaluate their specific projects;